Visitor Analytics

 • Fewer elements to deal with means you have an easier time doing your website design and management.

-Today, the Pareto Principle is one of the greatest secrets of the most effective businesses and individuals.
+Today, the Pareto Principle is undoubtedly one of the greatest secrets of the most effective businesses and individuals.

-What this basically means is that you need to focus more of your time, money, and effort on that 20% and really perfect it, as opposed to spreading yourself thin on a lot of other aspects that won't bring you much in the way of positive results.
+What this basically means is that you need to focus more of your time, money, and also effort on that 20% and really perfect it.

 A good example is in content curation and promotion.
 The Pareto Principle can help you figure out what content works best so you can focus more on that for maximum impact.